Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Application to demand for trains in France

-iDTGV was created in 2004 as a low-cost subsidiary of the French railway monopoly, SNCF.
-This decision has been motivated by low-cost airlines' entry in the French domestic routes (e.g., EasyJet launched the line Paris-Marseille at the beginning of 2004) and the EU rail market liberalization.\footnote{See the quotation from iDTGV's CEO, Paul Sessego, in \href{https://www.lenouveleconomiste.fr/idtgv-le-laboratoire-marketing-de-la-sncf-1668}{\textit{iDTGV, le laboratoire marketing de la SNCF}}.} Before its disappearance in December 2017, iDTGV was highly autonomous: it owned its trains and had a pricing strategy independent from SNCF.\footnote{Due to internal strategic considerations at SNCF, iDTGV was replaced by Ouigo, the new low-cost service at SNCF, in 2007.} Prices were generally lower than the full-rate prices of SNCF, but were also associated with a slightly lower quality of services.
-Namely, tickets could only be bought on Internet, they were nominative and could not be cancelled.
+We exploit data on iDTGV, a low-cost subsidiary of the French railway monopoly, SNCF, which was created in 2004.
+Its creation was motivated by low-cost airlines' entry in the French domestic routes (e.g., EasyJet launched the line Paris-Marseille at the beginning of 2004) and the EU rail market liberalization.\footnote{See the quotation from iDTGV's CEO, Paul Sessego, in \href{https://www.lenouveleconomiste.fr/idtgv-le-laboratoire-marketing-de-la-sncf-1668}{\textit{iDTGV, le laboratoire marketing de la SNCF}}.} Before its disappearance in December 2017, iDTGV was highly autonomous.
+It owned its trains and had a pricing strategy independent from SNCF.\footnote{Due to internal strategic considerations at SNCF, iDTGV was replaced by Ouigo, the new low-cost service at SNCF, in 2013.} Prices were generally lower than the full-rate prices of SNCF, but were also associated with a slightly lower quality of services.
+Namely, tickets had to be purchased on-line, they were nominative and could not be cancelled.
 On top of that, they could be exchanged only under some conditions and at some cost.

-The routes of iDTGV were all between Paris and other towns in France.
+The routes of iDTGV were all between Paris and French towns.
 For each of those towns and every day, one train was leaving Paris and another coming to Paris.
-Table \ref{DES1} presents the routes we observe in our data from May 2007 till March 2009.
+Table \ref{DES1} presents the routes in our data from May 2007 till March 2009.
 These routes have several stops, but to simplify the analysis, we gather them so as to form a single intermediate stop and a single final stop.
 We aggregate the cities according to the price schedule.
 For instance, we group Aix-en-Provence and Avignon together in the Paris-Marseille route since the corresponding prices are always the same.
-This gathering is consistent with Assumption \ref{hyp:cons_demand} below, as our demand model remains valid after aggregation of cities.\footnote{We also estimate demand without the grouping.
+This gathering is consistent with Assumption \ref{hyp:cons_demand}, as our demand model remains valid after aggregation of cities.\footnote{See Remark \ref{rmk:aggregation_dest} for details.
+We also estimate demand without the grouping.
 The results are quantitatively similar.
 See Columns II and IV of Table \ref{tab:binomial}.}